ba-13/GameOfBlocks2021/Assignment2/README.md

 would return 120, just as though of a simple interest calculation.
 This is occuring because of neglecting the small increase of principle per iteration.

+---

+## Update

+> To implement a funciton for retrieving the address of the creditor with max request.
+This function can only be accessed by the owner.

+Two implemenations, one by modifying the original file, and is more gas efficient, but has a critical drawback. <br />
+The second implemenation is through loops and mapping.
+Which is more reliable, but gas consumption peaks. <br />

+- ### First Method:

+  As in the main, `Assignment2.sol` file, the function `getMaxAddress()` (view) is implemented by keeping 2 state variables, `maxDebt` and `maxDebtAddress` which are updated everytime someone requests for a repayment.
+The critical flaw in this implementation is, if the owner repays the max Creditor, we won't have any idea of how to point to the new max creditor.

+- ### Second Method:
+  Showed in the `Assignment2_update.sol` the function `getMaxAddress()` (view) is implemented by looping throught the mapping of creditors, while the mapping is updated everytime someone claims for a repayment through `reqLoan` function.
+This implementation has no such flaw as above, but is extremely gas-inefficient, as the looping is done throughout the mapping everytime the owner requests for `getMaxAddress()`.

+---

+### MasoCoin

+Just me trying to create an alt-coin.
+Couldn't understand the need of _delegate_ and approval system.